mikaelvesavuori/figmagic/README.md

 **Default**: `false`, and will then be taken from local `.env` file if not explicitly passed in through the CLI.

 Use this when you want to sync graphics in your "Graphics" page in Figma.
-Use the RC configuration file to pass in options.
+Use the RC or configuration file to pass in options.
 Default format will be SVG.

 ---